rohankishore/Graphyte/README.md

 ## Interface 🖥️

-Graphene. offers a similar interface to that of GeoGebra.
+Graphyte. offers a similar interface to that of GeoGebra.
 A dock on the left side, a toolbar on top, and a graphing area on the right side.

 ![image](https://github.com/rohankishore/Graphite/assets/109947257/9e292006-85cf-4cbd-adc5-7f277603bb23) ![image](https://github.com/rohankishore/Graphite/assets/109947257/f9438b5a-e755-4d03-ad80-b95f81f4e7cc)